h33p/cglue/README.md

 CGlue currently does not provide an out-of-the box plugin system, but there are primitives in place for relatively safe trait usage using dynamically loaded libraries.
-The core primitive is the `CtxBox` type - this type allows to house a context, such as a `libloading::Library` Arc which will be automatically cloned into every owned object the trait creates.
+The core primitive is a cloneable context, such as a libloading::Library` Arc, which will keep the library opened until all of the CGlue objects are dropped.

 ```rust
 use cglue::prelude::v1::*;